De Facto in WA: Your Legal Rights & Obligations

 Documenting Contributions

-Throughout the course of a cohabiting relationship, it’s important for both partners to keep records of their financial and non-financial contributions.
-This documentation can serve as valuable evidence in the event of a separation, supporting each partner’s claim to a fair share of the property.
+Throughout the course of a cohabiting relationship, it’s important for both parties to keep records of their financial and non-financial contributions.
+This documentation can be useful evidence in the event of a separation, to support each party’s claim to a fair share of the property.

 Examples of financial contributions include: